 PR meets farming

 We understand the unique, complex and dynamic nature of the farming industry.
 This includes all of its acronyms, organisations, associations and people.
 This is why we’re tuned into what makes a PR or public affairs campaign truly deliver.

 The diversity of the farming sector is a big part of its appeal.
 But, it can take on a language of its own once you dig a little deeper into aspects of animal health, crop protection, breeding and nutrition.
 We also have to consider the wealth of interacting factors, from the weather, soil type, legislation or stage of crop or animal development.
 We talk that language and live that world, providing the insight and specialist knowledge to inform and direct our campaigns.

 Knowing who’s who and how the role they play could support an initiative is a key part of extending outreach, earning trust and credibility.

 Getting stuck in

-Every client is different and for those with a more technical remit, we’ll make the commitment to understand the complexities, terminology and the scientific fundamentals that underpin the market and decision-making factors faced by the audiences.
+Every client is different and for those with a more technical remit, we’ll make the commitment to understand the complexities, terminology and the scientific fundamentals that underpin the market and decision-making factors of the audiences.
 It’s a real challenge when the remit is to advance the knowledge of industry experts, but a challenge that we’re up for.

 "The PR campaign strikes exactly the right balance between Alltech’s thought-leadership positioning and flexibility for timely and topical news"